LEAD UX/UI DESIGNER

 Custom & Lightning Design

-My Role (team of 1): Study user, current process, needs; design functionality, usability, and UI for entire console.
+My Role: Study user, current process, needs; design functionality, usability, and UI for entire console.
 Parts to be reused/treated as templates.
+Only designer on project.

 User: 20-28 yrs, predominantly male, gamer-type, respond well to visual queues.